 After completing his studies with Muche with a stay at a Swiss fabric manufacturer and the Dutch weaving mill, the free thinker chose Amsterdam as his adopted home.
 He opened his own design studio there in 1970.
 Moritz is an all-rounder.
 He designs carpets, furniture,

-avant-garde wallcoverings and china.
+avant-garde wallcoverings and porcelain.